 - Represented China National Coal Development Corp. in a dispute regarding the dissolution of a coal-mining joint venture in northeastern China.

-- Represented a major film studio in litigation arising from the failure and bankruptcy of a Japanese TV distributor.
+- Represented a major film studio in litigation that arose from the failure and bankruptcy of a Japanese TV distributor.

 - Served as counsel for Sonatrach, the Energy Ministry of Algeria, in a breach-of-contract action to recover $44 million in contract fees relating to a hydrochemical plant constructed in Algeria.